enricocid/Music-Player-GO/README.md

   - Repeat 1x;
   - Skip to previous song;
   - Skip to next song;
-  - Dynamic shuffle button: plays the artist/device songs when
+  - Dynamic shuffle button: randomly plays the artist or the device songs;
-    its discography is revealed/closed;
   - Settings;
 - Music organized by artist;
 - Top panel containing the now played song.
 By clicking on it You can 'reveal'/close the artist's discography;